Kara Amstutz, DVM, DACVSMR (Canine), CVA, CVPP, CCRT

 Alicia L. Bertone, DVM, PhD, DACVS, DACVSMR

-surgery, and as a faculty member in equine surgery, most notably at the Galbreath Equine Center at Ohio State University.
-I have been a horse enthusiast my entire life, owning many sport horses, including my capstone experience as a member of the US Polo Association and riding for a competitive Polo League until recently.
-I remain licensed to practice in NC, FL, and Ohio and as a veterinary official for the Federation Equestrian Internationale and a Permitted Treating Veterinarian for the U.S Equestrian Federation.
-I was privileged to serve at the World Equestrian Championships in 2019 and 2023.
-Throughout my time in practice, I had a strong interest in
+Dr. Bertone has practiced veterinary medicine since my graduation from Cornell University College of Veterinary Medicine, first as an intern in large animal surgery, then as a resident in equine surgery, and as a faculty member in equine surgery, most notably at the Galbreath Equine Center at Ohio State University.
+She has been a horse enthusiast her entire life, owning many sport horses, including her capstone experience as a member of the US Polo Association and riding for a competitive Polo League until recently.
+She remains licensed to practice in NC, FL, and Ohio and as a veterinary official for the Federation Equestrian Internationale and a Permitted Treating Veterinarian for the U.S Equestrian Federation.
+She was privileged to serve at the World Equestrian Championships in 2019 and 2023.

-research that led to serving as a clinician scientist in the Trueman Family Endowed Chair in orthopedics.
-Over that 10-15 years, my focus was on building an independently funded research laboratory in stem cell and molecular therapeutics, publishing scientific papers, securing patents, and completing over 40 contracts in research for industry.
+Throughout her time in practice, she had a strong interest in research that led to serving as a clinician scientist in the Trueman Family Endowed Chair in orthopedics.
+Over that 10-15 years, her focus was on building an independently funded research laboratory in stem cell and molecular therapeutics, publishing scientific papers, securing patents, and completing over 40 contracts in research for industry.
 Other highlights were contributing to the Council of Research for the AVMA, receiving the Charles Capen award for teaching and the Pfizer award for Research.
-My most treasured role was serving as the advisor for over 20 graduate students and 30 residents in equine surgery, all that have gone on and influenced equine practice and research around the world.
-For many years, my consultancy for veterinary practices, pharmaceutic companies, and many other veterinary service industries around the world have
+Her most treasured role was serving as the advisor for over 20 graduate students and 30 residents in equine surgery, all that have gone on and influenced equine practice and research around the world.
+Currently, my husband of over 30 years and I split our time between Charlotte and Biali Farms in Tryon NC with our retired horses.

 Gina Brandstetter, DVM